-With the heat index reaching upwards of 112 degrees by the weekend, it’s important to discuss safety precautions with your loved ones on how to deal with extremely hot weather.
-Heat-related illness is a very common occurrence and can affect everyone young and old.
-If you plan on being outside, Thomas J. Murphy, MD, assistant dean for health policy at McGovern Medical School at UTHealth and chief medical officer for community-based clinics at UT Physicians, shares some tips on how to stay cool and safe.
+With temperatures rising each day and outdoor activities ramping up, it’s important to discuss safety precautions with your loved ones dealing with sweltering weather.
+Heat-related illness is a common occurrence during the summer months and can affect anyone, at any age.
+If you plan to spend some time outdoors, here are some tips on how to stay cool and safe from Thomas J. Murphy, MD, assistant dean for health policy at McGovern Medical School at UTHealth and chief medical officer for community-based clinics at UT Physicians.

 Avoid the hottest parts of the day

 During summer, the time between noon and 4:30 p.m. is when the temperature reaches its hottest point.
 “Try to get things done in the morning or evening hours when it feels cooler,” said Murphy.
 “If you have to be outside, stay out of the sun as much as possible and take frequent breaks.”